IBMStreams/sample.edge-app-control/README.md

         | STREAMS_OPT_TRACE_LEVEL | 3  |
     1. Save

-#### 5. Deploy application package to an Edge node
+#### 3. Deploy application package to an Edge node
 From CP4D Console perform these steps.
 For more informations, see "Deploying using Cloud Pak for Data" topic.
 The values for the submission time variables can not be changed at this time.
+1. Continuing from the 'Analytics apps' panel
-1. Select CPD Console > Navigation Menu > Analyze > Edge Analytics > Analytics apps
+    - CPD Console > Navigation Menu > Analyze > Edge Analytics > Analytics apps
-1. Go to row with "app control sample" > select three dots at end for row > Deploy to edge
+1. Go to end of the row with "App Control Sample" and click on three dots to open list of options, and select 'Deploy to edge'
-    1. Select check box for remote system to deploy to.
+    1. When the list of remote systems is displayed, check the box next to the remote system you want to deploy to.
-    1. Select Deploy option.
+    1. Select 'Deploy' option.
-1. Select "app control sample"
-    1. Look at Application instances
+1. To verify that the app was deployed successfully, select the "App Control Sample"
-        - verify that there is entry for a deployment
+    1. Verify that there is an application instance for the deployment to your chosen system.

-#### 6. View the runtime logs
+#### 4. View the runtime logs
 From CP4D Console, perform these steps.
 For more information, see ".... logs ...." topic.
+1. Continuing from the 'App Control Sample' panel
-1. Select CPD console > Navigation Menu > Analyze > Edge Analytics > Analytics apps
+    - CPD console > Navigation Menu > Analyze > Edge Analytics > Analytics apps > app control sample
-1. Select "app control sample'
-1. Scroll down to Application instances.
-1. Goto row for edge node that you would like to see log for, and select three dots at clear right part of row.
+1. Go to row for the application instance for the edge node that you would like to see log for, and select three dots at clear right part of row to see the list of options.
-    1. Select Download logs.
+    1. Select 'Download logs'.
 1. Unzip downloaded log package.
 1. Open up app-control-sample-xxxx.log file
     - This file contains a variety of statements.
 The standard println output will be in this log, as well as the output from the trace statements.
 Search for "USER-NAME" for example of println output.
-The trace statements will contain "#splapptrc".
+You should see the value for 'yourName' that you previously entered in to the application.
+The statements added due to the application trace statements will contain "#splapptrc".

     - Here is a snippet of the log.
-Notice that the input variables that were supplied made it to the application and were output to this log file. (e.g. MyFavoriteFootballTeams).
+Notice that the values for the input variables that were supplied made it to the application and were output to this log file. (e.g. MyFavoriteFootballTeams).
     Also, notice that the DEBUG-LEVEL message was not in the log.
-This means the STREAMS_OPT_TRACE_LEVEL runtime-option that set the level to INFO made it to the application as well.
+This means the STREAMS_OPT_TRACE_LEVEL runtime-option that set the level to INFO was received and acted upon by the application, so as only trace statements of info level were accepted in the file.

 ```
 2020-08-19T10:07:10.064038778-07:00 stdout F 19 Aug 2020 17:07:10.063+0000 [56] INFO #splapptrc,J[0],P[0],PrintAvPrice M[TradesAppCloud_withLogTrace.spl:appTrc:82]  - mySubmissionTimeVariable_string =MyFavoriteFootballTeams